Some argue that Christianity has influenced the western world more than any other faith or ideology.

 - “The protection of Divine Providence.”

-This is why “In God We Trust” is imprinted on American money.
-It’s why “Under God” is in the Pledge of Allegiance.
-It’s why oaths required by courts and every U.S. President and elected official takes their oath of office, swearing on a Bible.
-It’s why God is mentioned in all 50 state constitutions and the Supreme Court opens each session verbally declaring, “God save the United States of America.”
+This is one reason why “In God We Trust” is imprinted on American money, why “Under God” is in the Pledge of Allegiance, why oaths are required by courts and to hold public office, and why God is mentioned in all 50 state constitutions.
+The U.S. Supreme Court opens each session verbally declaring, “God save the United States of America.”
+(Some, however, question to which God they are referring.)

-The founders did not seek to create a theocracy understanding Biblical Christianity to be non-coercive.
-They understood that only through Biblical principles freedom and liberty exist (Gal.
-5:1).
-As Dostoevsky and others from atheist countries assert, “if there is no God, everything is permitted.”
+The founders did not seek to create a theocracy, understanding Biblical Christianity is non-coercive.
+They understood that only through Biblical principles, freedom and liberty exist.
+(Gal.
+5:1) As Fyodor Dostoevsky, a Russian novelist, journalist and philosopher, once said, “if there is no God, everything is permitted.”

 The founders knew that in every human spirit lies an innate desire to be free.
 That spirit of freedom became the personification of American character.
 As Ronald Reagan said in 1952, “America is less of a place than an idea, and if it is an idea, and I believe that to be true, it is an idea that has been deep in the souls of Man.”
 And as the soul informs the mind, heart, and the body, it also informs every area of life in which people live—including politics.